TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 ..  versionadded:: 13.1
     Page TSconfig can be included on a per site level.

-Site Page TSconfig is loaded from :file:`page.tsconfig` if placed next to site configuration file :file:`config.yaml` and is scoped to pages within that site.
+Page TSconfig can be defined on a site level by placing a file called :file:`page.tsconfig` in the storage directory of the site (:ref:`config/sites/<identifier>/ <t3coreapi:site-storage>`).

+Extensions and site packages can provide page TSconfig in :ref:`site sets <t3coreapi:site-sets>` by placing a a file called :file:`page.tsconfig` into the folder of that set.

 This way sites and sets can ship page TSconfig without the need for database entries or by polluting global scope.
 Dependencies can be expressed via site sets, allowing for automatic ordering and deduplication.

-See also :ref:`Feature: #103437 - Introduce site sets <changelog:feature-103437-1712062105>`
+See also

-..  todo: Link site sets once they are documented
+:ref:`site sets as page TSconfig provider <t3coreapi:site-sets-page-tsconfig>`.

 .. _include-static-page-tsconfig-per-site-example: